 Native to (or naturalized in) Oregon:

 - Broadleaf deciduous shrub, 18 inches to 13 ft (0.5-4 m) tall, spreading, erect.
+Young stems are squarish in cross section.
 Leaves simple, opposite, 3-14 cm long, oblong, ovate or rarely obovate, often asymmetrical at base or tapering to the petioles, generally pubescent below and cilate on the margins.
 Flowers yellow and tinged with red, about 13 mm long, in pairs, sessile, between broad, pubescent bracts which eventually become reddish.
 Fruit paired, dark purple or black berries, about 5 mm wide.

 - Sun to partial shade.
 Does well in wet or moist situations, but adapts to drier sites.